Algorithms

 entryPoint: main.py

-• code.path - the algorithm source code.
+• code.path - Path to the algorithm`s source code.

-Algorithm methods:#
+Algorithm Methods:

 <T any> start(Dictionary<T string, T any> data)